Percival712/PortfolioDAProjects/Airbnb Data Exploration Project/README.md

 # Airbnb Data Exploration Project
-This project analyzes Airbnb host listings data using SQL and visualizations created in Tableau.
-The goal of this project was to discover insights about the different neighborhood listings from Hosts in the City of London.
-Ask Phase Objective What can we learn about the different hosts and areas in London?
-Understanding the different types of units listed.
-Identify key insights on the neighborhoods in London that can be suitable ideas for the company.**Tableau visuals can be viewed** [here](https://public.tableau.com/app/profile/giankarlo.alvarado/viz/AirbnbCityofLondon/AirbnbdetailsofLondon#2)
+This project involves an in-depth exploration of Airbnb Host Listings Data using SQL.
+The main objective is to uncover valuable insights and distinguish trends within neighborhood listings from diverse hosts in the City of London.
+Once the data exploration is finished in SQL, the queries are then utilized to create compelling data visualizations in Tableau.**Tableau visuals can be viewed** [here](https://public.tableau.com/app/profile/giankarlo.alvarado/viz/AirbnbCityofLondon/AirbnbdetailsofLondon#2)

 ![image](https://github.com/Percival712/PortfolioProjects/assets/132723218/dbac73f5-125a-4a4d-a1fd-5ef4d4eb99c2)